 The US Census Bureau provides other statistics through the American Community Survey (ACS).
-The 2016 ACS data indicates that Mendocino County's total Civilian Non-institutionalized population (this includes those incarcerated, in mental facilities, in homes for the aged, or on active duty in the armed forces) consists of 86,630 people, and that the percentage of those with a disability is 16.9%.
+The 2016 ACS data indicates that Mendocino County's total civilian non-institutionalized population (not including those incarcerated, in mental facilities, in homes for the aged, or on active duty in the armed forces) consists of 86,630 people, and that the percentage of those with a disability is 16.9%.
 Of the percentage of civilian non-institutionalized population who are under age 18, 4.4% have a disability.
-Those between 18-65 years of age, 14.4% have a disability, and of the population that is 65 years of age or older, 38.8% have a disability.
+Those between 18-65 years of age, 14.4% have a disability, and of the population that is 65 years of age or older, 38.8% have a disability.9 These rates are higher than the State average of 10.6% of people with a disability.